8 Website Types: 8 Most Popular Website Types and Their Purposes

 Web portals can be internal websites for organizations like schools, or big businesses.
 It’s a centralized place to share news, training, and updates, and for students or employees to access their emails and files.

 Users will need their specific login to access these portals.

-Portal of listing website contains a lot of user-generated content such as employee listings, business listings, news, and other information.
-Moderation is very important with this type of website.
+The Portal of listing websites contains a lot of user-generated content such as employee listings, business listings, news, and other information.
+Moderation is significant with this type of website.

 They often include very robust functionalities for members of the site to interact for example a user to contact a specific website via their listing or somebody to apply for a job online.
 Users are usually verified via email or by website admin/moderators as these websites are targeted by spam registrations.

 Portfolio websites are sites devoted to showing examples of past work.
 Service providers who want to show potential clients the quality of the work they provide can use a portfolio website to collect some of the best samples of past work they’ve done.
 Portfolio sites can be stand-alone but often you will see portfolio pages integrated into business or brochure-type websites.

 This type of website is simpler to build than a business website and more focused on a particular task: collecting and showcasing work samples such as photo sharing.